monitisexchange/Monitis-Java-Plugins/Tomcat-JMX-Monitor/Readme.md

 ## Tomcat JMXMonitor ##

-This Tocat monitor represents the implementation of a standalone [JMX client](https://github.com/monitisexchange/Monitis-Java-Plugins/tree/master/JMX-Monitor) which allows to get Mbeans attributes values from any Java application and send them into Monitis via the Monitis open API.
+This Tomcat monitor represents the implementation of a standalone [JMX client](https://github.com/monitisexchange/Monitis-Java-Plugins/tree/master/JMX-Monitor) which allows to get Mbeans attributes values from any Java application and send them into Monitis via the Monitis open API.
 This project uses the Java Management Extensions possibilities and the Monitis custom monitor approach for providing of a simple solution for users who wants to monitor Tomcat Java application.
 The current monitor is tunned to monitor the Apache Tomcat few important metrics.